avivl/cloud-sre-agent/docs/MIGRATION_GUIDE.md

 ## Next Steps

-1. **Start with Zero-Code Migration**: Use legacy adapters for immediate benefits
+1. **Start with Zero-Code Compatibility**: Use legacy adapters for immediate benefits
-2. **Gradually Enhance**: Move to enhanced agents one by one
+2. **Gradually Configure**: Move to multi-provider agents one by one
 3. **Optimize Configuration**: Tune models and costs for your use case
 4. **Monitor Performance**: Use built-in metrics and monitoring
 5. **Explore Advanced Features**: Try model mixing, A/B testing, and prompt optimization